 Often, a baby can wheeze a little and still be fine and does not even act sick at all, while sometimes they need to be put on medicine.

 Wheezing is a high pitched sound created by the lungs when you exhale.
 It all depends on how severe the wheezing is and if the baby is sick in other ways too, whether it is likely to be serious or not.
-Wheezing and cough can signify an infection called human respiratory syncytial virus, but the child would have labored breathing and fever to accompany the cough and wheezing.
+Wheezing and cough can signify an infection called the human respiratory syncytial virus, but the child would have labored breathing and fever to accompany the cough and wheezing.
 If either of these symptoms appears, do make a trip to your doctor.

 Also, if your daughter is still wheezing after a couple of days, I would take her to your pediatrician.
 The pediatrician may want her to take albuterol treatments until she is no longer wheezing, so she does not develop an infection in her lungs.